JoinColony/docs/colony/use/managing-funds/mint-tokens.md

 :::

 :::note
 This option is exclusively available if the native token was generated through Colony, and wasn't imported.
-Please refer to [Native Tokens](native-tokens.md) to know more.
+Please refer to [Payments and Native Tokens](../../learn/dao-builders-toolkit/payments-and-tokens.md) to learn more.
 :::

 :::tip